Cyclic guanosine monophosphate: Functions

-cGMP is a common regulator of ion channel conductance, glycogenolysis, and cellular apoptosis.
-It also relaxes smooth muscle tissues.
-In blood vessels, relaxation of vascular smooth muscles leads to vasodilation and increased blood flow.
+cGMP acts as a regulator of ion channel conductance, glycogenolysis, cellular apoptosis, and platelet inhibition. cGMP relaxes smooth muscle tissue leading to vasodilation which increases blood flow.
+Additionally, cGMP is involved with neurogenesis and neuroplasticity.
 At presynaptic terminals in the striatum, cGMP controls the efficacy of neurotransmitter release.

 cGMP is a secondary messenger in phototransduction in the eye.
 In the photoreceptors of the mammalian eye, the presence of light activates phosphodiesterase, which degrades cGMP.
 The sodium ion channels in photoreceptors are cGMP-gated, so degradation of cGMP causes sodium channels to close, which leads to the hyperpolarization of the photoreceptor's plasma membrane and ultimately to visual information being sent to the brain.

 cGMP is also seen to mediate the switching on of the attraction of apical dendrites of pyramidal cells in cortical layer V towards semaphorin-3A (Sema3a).
 Whereas the axons of pyramidal cells are repelled by Sema3a, the apical dendrites are attracted to it.
-The attraction is mediated by the increased levels of soluble guanylate cyclase (SGC) that are present in the apical dendrites.
-SGC generates cGMP, leading to a sequence of chemical activations that result in the attraction towards Sema3a.
-The absence of SGC in the axon causes the repulsion from Sema3a.
+The attraction is mediated by the increased levels of soluble guanylate cyclase (sGC) that are present in the apical dendrites. sGC generates cGMP, leading to a sequence of chemical activations that result in the attraction towards Sema3a.
+The absence of sGC in the axon causes the repulsion from Sema3a.
 This strategy ensures the structural polarization of pyramidal neurons and takes place in embryonic development.

 cGMP, like cAMP, gets synthesized when olfactory receptors receive odorous input. cGMP is produced slowly and has a more sustained life than cAMP, which has implicated it in long-term cellular responses to odor stimulation, such as long-term potentiation. cGMP in the olfactory is synthesized by both membrane guanylyl cyclase (mGC) as well as soluble guanylyl cyclase (sGC).
 Studies have found that cGMP synthesis in the olfactory is due to sGC activation by nitric oxide, a neurotransmitter. cGMP also requires increased intracellular levels of cAMP and the link between the two second messengers appears to be due to rising intracellular calcium levels.

+Pathology

+Role in Cardiovascular Events

+The nitric oxide (NO)-cyclic guanosine monophosphate (cGMP)-phosphodiesterase (PDE) pathway has become a target in developing treatments for heart failure.
+A deficit in cGMP levels has been associated with adverse cardiovascular outcomes, promoting factors like myocardial fibrosis, vasoconstriction, and inflammation, all of which accelerate heart failure progression.
+Some soluble guanylate cyclase (sGC) stimulators, have yielded promising outcomes in reducing cardiovascular events.
+Their effectiveness is thought to result from increased sensitivity of sGC to endogenous NO.

+Elevated plasma cGMP levels, regulated predominantly by natriuretic peptides (NP) rather than nitric oxide (NO), were found to correlate with a higher risk of heart failure, atherosclerotic cardiovascular disease, and coronary heart disease.